 aka Lili- Our spunky, sassy, twelve year old middle schooler.
 Lili was our rainbow baby after losing her sister, Raime, almost exactly a year before she was born.
 Our field hockey player, she’s a total fashionista who is the influence behind my Fashion Chat posts.

-aka Mia- nine years old and living her life as if she were in an opera or musical- always singing about something.
+aka Mia- ten years old and living her life as if she were in an opera or musical- always singing about something.
 Loving every minute of school.
 Mia is a total character- think of Jim Carrey in a little girl’s body.

 She was supposed to be our last baby, the final addition to give us an even six.
 A 25 weeker due to HELLP, she was feisty and fought hard to give us almost nine weeks with her during the summer of ’06.
 You can read more about her here.